tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * The `dtypes` function can be used to return the data type of each Series/column.

     **Note:** It's crucial to review data types after loading data into a DataFrame, as Pandas automatically assigns a data type to a Series.
 There are instances where Pandas is unable to infer the data type.
-Students will need to be aware of when this happens so that they can assign the proper data type.
+Students will need to be aware of when this happens, so that they can assign the proper data type.

   ![LP_Ins_Data_Cleansing_Data_Types.PNG](Images/LP_Ins_Data_Cleansing_Data_Types.PNG)

-* Record counts should always be reviewed to ensure the expected number of rows matches the actual.
+* Record counts should always be reviewed, to ensure the expected number of rows matches the actual number.

 * The total number of records can be identified using the `count` function.
 The `count` function counts the number of non-null cells for each column or row in a Pandas DataFrame.